SAP-samples/cloud-abap-rap/README.md

 # Description

-This repository contains sample code of the *RAP Generator* that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in SAP BTP, ABAP environment, SAP S/4HANA 2022 and SAP S/4HANA 2021.
+This repository contains sample code of the *RAP Generator* that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in
+- SAP BTP, ABAP environment
+- SAP S/4HANA ABAP Environment
+- SAP S/4HANA 2022
+- SAP S/4HANA 2021

 ## What's new